Delboy/DryDrops/README.md

     - The pop-up message informs the user of the free delivery offer for any new user's first order and has a link to the registration page.

     ![Pop-up](assets/images/pop-up.png)

+- #### Scroll Arrow
+    - On medium screens and smaller, once the user has scrolled past a certain point, an arrow will appear at the bottom center of the screen.
+    - Clicking the arrow scrolls the user back to the top of the page.

 ## Technologies